-State Government Entity Relevant Programs or Topics (Example) Relevant Data Systems (Example) Data Types (Example) Department of Health Care Services (DHCS) Medi-Cal Medi-Cal Eligibility Data System (MEDS) Program enrollment and identified social needs (if captured on claims or encounters) California Department of Social Services (CDSS) CalFresh, Child Welfare California Statewide Automated Welfare System (CalSAWS) Child Welfare Services/Case Management System (CWS/CMS) Program enrollment and other food insecurity indicators Child welfare involvement indicators and identified health and social needs Business, Consumer Services and Housing Agency (BCSH) - California Interagency Council on Homelessness (Cal ICH) Homelessness Homeless Data Integration System (HDIS) 70 Housing services enrollment and other housing stability indicators Attorney General's Office Criminal Justice Criminal Justice Statistics Center Justice involvement indicators including information on probation events and transitions California Department of Developmental Services (CDDS) Developmental Disabilities SANDIS Diagnostic and evaluative information California Department of Public Health (CDPH) Public Health California Immunization Registry (CAIR) California Reportable Disease Information Exchange (CalREDIE) Public health programmatic data (e.g., immunizations, case and lab reports)
+State Government Department/Office Relevant Programs or Topics Relevant Data Systems Data Types Department of Health Care Services (DHCS) Medi-Cal Medi-Cal Eligibility Data System (MEDS) Program enrollment and identified social needs (if captured on claims or encounters) California Department of Social Services (CDSS) CalFresh, Child Welfare and Adult Protective Services California Statewide Automated Welfare System (CalSAWS) Child Welfare Services/Case Management System (CWS/CMS), SOC 242 Form Program enrollment and other food insecurity indicators Child welfare and adult protective services involvement indicators and identified health and social needs Business, Consumer Services and Housing Agency (BCSH) - Homelessness Homeless Data Integration System (HDIS) 69 Housing services enrollment and other housing stability indicators

-69 Table 1 provides examples of entities and data types that may be involved in efforts to enhance cross-agency data sharing.
+68 Table 1 provides examples of entities and data types that may be involved in efforts to enhance cross-agency data sharing.
 The list of entities and data types is not intended to be understood as comprehensive.
+Sharing of some data types described in the table may require revisions to state government department/office program policy or to governing law.

-The Homeless Data Integration System (HDIS) is a statewide data warehouse that compiles and processes data from all 44 local homelessness response systems in California.
+69 The Homeless Data Integration System (HDIS) is a statewide data warehouse that compiles and processes data from all 44 local homelessness response systems in California.
 More information on HDIS is available on the BCSH website HERE.